hilts-vaughan/hilts-vaughan.github.io/_posts/2018-04-26-using-huggins-for-fun-and-profit.md

 ![](/assets/3b805ee5-3552-4a64-8c78-75f6ec8dcf7a/1.png)

-Those are not typos -- that is how much I paid for those items sometime in 2014.
+Those are not faked (read: _photoshopped_) -- that is how much I paid for those items sometime in 2014.
 Those are really good deals for those items,  especially in Canadian Dollars.
 Most of those retail for about over $100 CAD over here.

 These are all known as _price error_ items as the merchant did not intend to sell them for this much.
 However, sometimes logistics software screws up and there's a community of people who want to scoop up these things.